nic-barbara/Lipschitz-RL-MJX/README.md

 - `liprl/`: contains all the tools used to train models, run experiments, collect data, and analyse results wrapped up in a (locally) pip-installable package.

 - `results/`: contains all trained models and results:
-    - `results/paper-plots/`: contains all figures included in the paper.
+    - `results/paper-plots/`: contains all figures included in Section 4.1 of the paper.
     - `results/pendulum`: contains trained models and adversarial attack/sample delay data used to create the plots in `results/paper-plots/`.

 - `scripts/pendulum/`: contains scripts for running and analysing experiments on the pendulum environment.
 Some explanation on the naming convention below: